Individual and relationship therapy

 I'm Alicia.

-I’m a therapist who works with anxious adults virtually all throughout Pennsylvania.
+I’m a therapist who works with anxious adults who want to change their relationship to their health and their self-worth virtually all throughout Pennsylvania.
 I use she/her pronouns.
 I accept my clients without judgement and work with humility to learn how my clients experience their world while holding expansive identities.

 I’ve been honored to witness the vulnerability and depth of my clients inner worlds throughout 10 years of working with sexual trauma survivors, people with chronic health conditions and their caregivers, queer and trans folks, and people practicing ethical non-monogamy or polyamory.